kdavid76/accurx/questions.md

 ## 3. How long did you spend on the exercise?

 I spent about 4-6 hours with studying the problem and the domain.
 And about 16–18 hours with writing the code.
-This includes the time for writing the Spring boot application used for testing the happi path.
-I've completed the exercise in five sittings.
+This includes the time for writing the Spring boot application used for testing the happy path.
+I completed the exercise in five sittings.

 ## 4. What would you add if you had more time and how?